psychospace/psychospace.info/✼ Lore/Places/Planes/Substrata/First City.md

 Since [[the Gathering]], the merged elements of [[wood]] and [[metal]] have been fundamental components of the City, as a result of the incorporation of [[Umbraid]] and [[Väräh]] into its makeup.
 As a direct result, the city's buildings do not cleanly resemble a mortal city, a chimeric combination of all [[Elemental energy|elemental axes]].

-Contrary to the implication of this harmony with nature, the six axioms are all organized algorithmically, naturally, and carefully to form mediality.
+Contrary to the implication of this harmony with nature, the six axioms are all organized algorithmically, naturally, and carefully to form a balance.
 This paints the picture of a city which defies [[Chaos]] by its very distortion and organization of it.

 Following [[Zero Day]], though, the subduction has slipped and these planes have returned to the [[The Planet#Planar stack|planar stack]], reducing the influence of "crime" caused by their [[Elemental creatures|elementals]] on the city.